 A “Domain Owner” is the Participant responsible for ensuring that Privacy Controls and PMRM Services and Functions are managed in business processes and technical systems Mechanisms within a given Domain.

-Context Domains may be under the control of ata ubjects or Participants with a specific responsibility for privacy management within a Domain, such as data controllers; capability providers; data processors; and other distinct entities having defined operational privacy management responsibilities.
-Domains can be “nested” within wider, hierarchically structured Domains, which may have their own defined ownership, roles and responsibilities.
+Context Domains may be under the control of Data Subjects or Participants with a specific responsibility for privacy management within a Domain, such as data controllers; capability providers; data processors; and other distinct entities having defined operational privacy management responsibilities.
+Domains can be “nested” within wider, hierarchically-structured Domains, which may have their own defined ownership, roles and responsibilities.

 Rationale Domain Owner identification is important for purposes of establishing accountability.